AlexZenin/alexzenin.com/src/content/post/forms-in-react.md

 We will start with the easiest way to get data from a form in React: using the `event` object that is passed to the `onSubmit` handler.

-This is the least extensible option, and i wouldn't recommend it for antyhing other than the most basic forms.
+This is the least extensible option, and I wouldn't recommend it for anything other than the most basic forms.
 However, it will lay the foundation for the other options, so it's worth understanding.

 Since the React docs has a great explainer of this method in the [`Input` element docs](https://react.dev/reference/react-dom/components/input#reading-the-input-values-when-submitting-a-form), I'll add it here for brevity: